gchamon/nunet-invoice-generator/README.md

 - The tool requires internet connection to fetch current exchange rates
 - Generated invoices use the exchange rates from the specified date
 - If the exchange rate is not available for the specified date, the tool will use the most recent available rate within the last 2 days
+- The tool automatically generates invoices for all months between the start date specified in config.yml and the current date